datng87/coffee_worldwide_ETL/README.md

 The application was deployed successfully on Heroku at **https://world-coffee.herokuapp.com/** with database using free plan Heroku PostgreSQL.

-****Note 1**: On 25/8/2022, Heroku announced that the free plan hosting for hobbyist will no longer be available Starting 28/11/2022, thus the app will not be able to accessed after that time.
+****Note**: On 25/8/2022, Heroku announced that the free plan hosting for hobbyist will no longer be available Starting 28/11/2022, thus the app will not be able to accessed after that time.

-****Note 2**: Heroku has free dyno plan, which means the app is going to sleep after 30mins inactive.
-In some rare instances, it may take a few refreshes for the app to wake up and load correctly.

 If you would like to see the Heroku ready to deploy app, please visit **https://github.com/datng87/coffee_worldwide_ETL**